acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 		- cf. RST ?Antithesis
 		- cf. PDTB Chosen Alternative

+	- Following Bunt and Prasad (2016), this can be put under PDTB Expansion.
+However, RST Antithesis is much more defined along the lines of contrast, so, it might be better put there?

 - **CONJUNCTION**: `CONJUNCTION` is a symmetric relation in which the internal and the external arguments bear the same relation to some other situation evoked in the discourse.
 Their conjunction indicates that they are doing the same thing with respect to that situation, or are doing it together.
 (Bunt & Prasad 2016)
 	- Bunt and Prasad (2016) put PDTB List here: